What Is Lead Management? Definition, Process and Best Practices

 We recommend you map your content strategy with the various stages of the buyer's journey to nurture leads more effectively.
 This strategy allows you to serve the right content to the right leads at exactly the right time.

-For more lead nurturing best practices, read the following post: How to Use Email Automation to Nurture Prospects.
+For more lead nurturing best practices, read: How to Use Email Automation to Nurture Prospects.

 Lead distribution is the process of routing qualified leads to the appropriate sales rep or team.
-Speed matters: online leads can go cold within just 90 minutes (source).
+Speed matters: according to Lead Response Management research, online leads can go cold within just 90 minutes.

 Fast routing requires a service-level agreement (SLA) between marketing and sales that defines: